 On Monday, news outlets including the Associated Press reported that Russian and US officials had agreed on a ceasefire in Syria, slated to go into effect on Saturday.
 This is being framed as a big deal, with Russian President Vladimir Putin saying in a statement that "We are finally seeing a real chance to bring an end to the long-standing bloodshed and violence."
 Casual observers, though, might be confused by the headlines: The US and Russia certainly aren't friendly, but they weren't shooting at each other in Syria, so why do they have to sign this kind of document?

 In reality, "ceasefire" is a bit of a misnomer here.
-The agreement doesn't mean that outside powers will stop bombing ISIS or other groups designated by the UN as terrorist organizations.
+The agreement doesn't mean that outside powers will stop bombing ISIS or other groups designated by the UN as terrorist organisations.
 There are a lot of details that need to be hammered out, as well—this is just the beginning of a long potential process that could eventually lead to the Syrian government and some rebel groups reaching some sort of peace agreement.

 VICE: Let's clarify one thing first: Is the Islamic State involved in this ceasefire?